 Re: Human-Nature Garden

 Thanks to James Steindler for his lovely article about a gift to our community (“Human-Nature Garden to land on Rio Grande,” July 20, 2022).
 The Human-Nature Garden would not be possible without the collaboration of Roaring Fork Transportation Authority (RFTA), which owns the land where the garden will be located.
-A big shoutout to RFTA’s Brett Meredith, Trails and Corridor Manager, and Angela Henderson, Assistant Director, Project Management & Facilities Operations, for their generous support.
+(Zolpidem) A big shoutout to RFTA’s Brett Meredith, Trails and Corridor Manager, and Angela Henderson, Assistant Director, Project Management & Facilities Operations, for their generous support.

 Carbondale Age-Friendly Community Initiative